Christ Church Default Header Image

 Welcome to the Oak Class Page

-We hope you have all had a wonderful summer's rest and you are ready to come back into school full of energy ready for the start of Year 6.
-We are excited to get to know you all!
+Welcome back!
+We hope you have had a restful half-term and you are ready to come back to school to work hard..

 School Day Reminders